 “What?”
 I whisper into the darkness, trying to make sense of the voices echoing in my head, trying to untangle the mess that has become my mind.
 I have not slept well this night.
 What is this, the fourth time I’ve awoken?
 It must be this bed, it is very uncomfortable.
 I really need to talk to the woman about getting me a new mattress.
 The clock reads 4:17.
 I still have a couple hours of sleep.

-“Oh,” I whisper.
+“Oh,” I whisper softly.

 “Dad?
 Daddy, what is it?”
 Sam says.